Getting Personal Help With Your Tax Affairs

 Tax can be a complex matter.
 Although it affects everyone in one way or another, there are many people who simply do not understand the workings of the British tax system.
 This website aims to provide a comprehensive overview of the tax issues that will affect you during each stage of your life.
 But sometimes, general advice is not enough.
 In particularly complex or unique situations, you may require specific, personal help.

 Professional tax advice is expensive.
-Most people do not have an accountant on retainer, and a ‘drop-in’ session with a professional advisor is beyond the means of the majority of taxpayers.
+Most people do not have an accountant on retainer, and a ‘drop-in’ session with a Professional Advisor is beyond the means of the majority of taxpayers.
 Thankfully, however, personal advice is available for free in a large number of places.

-Citizens Advice Bureaux
+Citizens Advice Bureau

 The Citizens Advice Bureau (CAB) is a good first port of call.
 They will be able to offer information about your specific situation.
 However, it is worth remembering that many volunteers at the CAB are not trained in tax matters.
 Instead, they will be able to offer you an overview of information that will be available to you anyway through other channels.